tum-pbs/PhiML/CONTRIBUTING.md

 ## Types of contributions we're looking for

-We're open to all kind of contributions that improve or extend the Φ<sub>Flow</sub> library.
+We're open to all kind of contributions that improve or extend the UnifyML library.
 We especially welcome

 - Bug fixes